 To make things even easier, Box has been developed to connect with many applications you regularly use.

-Some examples of the apps that Box is integrated with are Google Workspace, Microsoft 365, Zoom, and Slack.
+Some examples of the apps that Box is integrated with our Google Workspace, Microsoft 365, Zoom, and Slack.

 You can easily share documents by right-clicking on the file or folder or by clicking on the ‘Share’ button at the side of the file.